-Alexandra Ekster was a foremost figure in early Russian avant-garde art.
-She came into contact with Cubists and Futurists in Paris and assimilated and reinterpreted these new trends, which she then spread in her country of birth
+Alexandra Exter was a foremost figure in early Russian avant-garde art.
+She came into contact with Cubists and Futurists in Paris and assimilated and reinterpreted these new trends, which she then spread in her country of birth.

-After. completing her art studies in Kiev, in 1908 Ekster went to live in Paris, where she enrolled at the Académie de la Grande Chaumière.
+After completing her art studies in Kiev, in 1908 Exter went to live in Paris, where she enrolled at the Académie de la Grande Chaumière.
 She soon made the acquaintance of Pablo Picasso, Guillaume Apollinaire, Max Jacob and Fernand Léger and espoused Cubism as her own style, although she never renounced colour.
 She also met representatives of Italian Futurism, such as Filippo Marinetti, whose interest in depicting rhythm and movement she shared.
-Ekster remained in Paris until the outbreak of the First World War, but travelled frequently to Kiev and Moscow, becoming the disseminator of the new ideas in her country.
-During this period she took part in numerous exhibitions in Russia, France and Italy
+Exter remained in Paris until the outbreak of the First World War, but travelled frequently to Kiev and Moscow, becoming the disseminator of the new ideas in her country.
+During this period she took part in numerous exhibitions in Russia, France and Italy.

 In 1914 Exter settled in Russia and was spurred by Malevich’s work to produce her first non-figurative paintings.
 Her works were shown in exhibitions of Russian avant-garde art such as Tramway V, the first show staged by the Russian Futurists in Petrograd (now Saint Petersburg) in 1915 and from 1916 onwards she made a significant contribution to modernising theatre stage design through her involvement together with Alexander Tairov in the staging of works such as Oscar Wilde’s Salomé.
 Her innovative ideas brought a new dynamism to the design of stage scenery, costumes and lighting — elements that became an essential complement to the plot.
 She began to design fashion in 1921.